 GEO is the big new layer.
 This is about getting your content cited and recommended inside AI-generated answers.
 When someone asks ChatGPT “what’s the best blogging platform for beginners?” and it mentions your article, that’s GEO working.

 Practitioners keep saying SEO, AEO, and GEO share about 80% of the same tactics.
 I agree.
-The 20% that’s different is what determines whether AI actually picks your content.
+The remaining 20% is what determines whether AI actually picks your content.
 For the rest of this guide I’m going to use GEO as the umbrella term because it captures the full picture, including the AEO and SEO foundation underneath.
-For a deeper-dive guide that covers GEO end-to-end, see our 2026 GEO guide.
+For a deeper end-to-end walkthrough, see our 2026 GEO guide.

 SEO vs AEO vs GEO at a glance